-- Marjory Harper and Stephen Constantine, Migration and Empire (Oxford: OUP, 2010), 'Introduction: The British Empire and Empire Migration, 1815-the 1960s', 1-10.
-NOTE: this very short and useful reading is only available via Short Loan, so please leave yourself time to read/copy it -- and if you happen to borrow the Library copy, please return it promptly for your peers.
-Thanks!
+- ARCHIVE GROUP ONE: Marjory Harper and Stephen Constantine, Migration and Empire (Oxford: OUP, 2010), 'Introduction: The British Empire and Empire Migration, 1815-the 1960s', 1-10.
+NOTE: this very short and useful reading is now an e-book, but may have a single-user license.
+Please leave yourself time to access it!
+You will also be working with and presenting aspects of your own archive contributions this week.

-- Laura Tabili, 'A Homogenous Society?
+- ARCHIVE GROUP 3 Laura Tabili, 'A Homogenous Society?
 Britain's Internal "Others"' in Catherine Hall and Sonya Rose, At Home with the Empire: Metropolitan Culture and the Imperial World (Cambridge: CUP, 2006), 53-76.
 E-book (and see the 'Introduction' to this volume for a useful sketch of the historiography!)

 - 'Subject' or 'citizen', 'native' or 'national': were (all) imperial migrants also imperial citizens?
 Why or why not?